Yayaka/https-token-connect/README.md

 {
   "host": "{sender host}",
-  "token": "{token}",
-  "expires": "{expires}",
-  "refresh-token": "{refresh-token}"
+  "state": "{state}"
 }
 ```

 The JSON data have following properties:
 - **host** string
-  Sender host
+  The sender host
-- **token** string
+- **state** string
-  A token to be used by the destination host to send a packet.
+  A random string to verify a request to grant a token request.
-- **expires** integer
-  A number of seconds from 1970-01-01T00:00:00Z without applying leap seconds.
-- **refresh-token**
-  A token to be used by the destination host to refresh the token.

 The destination host:
 - MUST always returns a 204 response.
-- MUST NOT use the *token* and *refresh-token* yet.
-- MUST make a request to grant a token request.
+- MUST make a request to grant a token request with the given *state*.

 ### Grant a token request